-Offers of places of enrolment are conditional upon receipt of the following documents:
+Enrolment at Girls Grammar is conditional upon receipt of the following documents:

-School reports-The provision of school reports and NAPLAN results demonstrating successful completion of the prior two years of education at an Australian school (or an equivalent overseas school where the main language of instruction is English) to a standard that will not disadvantage the applicant upon enrolment in the School's academic programs.
+School reports-The provision of school reports and NAPLAN results demonstrating successful completion of the prior two years of education at an Australian school (or an equivalent overseas school) to a standard that will support the student to successfully commence the School's academic programs at the appropriate level.

-Proof of English language proficiency-All applicants must be proficient in the English language appropriate for the entry-year level to ensure their readiness to successfully meet the curriculum demands of the School.
-An applicant who is unable to demonstrate English language proficiency based on her school reports must provide a certificate of English fluency from the Australian Education Services (www.aeas. com.au).
-The minimum standard outlined in the School's Enrolment Terms and Conditions
+Proof of English language proficiency-

+All applicants must be proficient in the English language appropriate for the enrolled entry level/entry year to ensure ability to successfully meet the curriculum demands of the School.
+Students with an international schooling journey must undertake the Australian Education Assessment Services (AEAS) test with the report provided to the School for assessment prior to the issue of Advance Fees.
+The required minimum AEAS test results outlined in the School's Enrolment Terms and Conditions